After You Arrive

 - Make the necessary changes and click submit

-- Select exit from the top right menu to log out
+- Review & select exit from the top right menu to log out

-The International Families Coordinator provides support to international student families as they make the necessary adjustments to settle into their new home in St. John's.
-The IO Family Program can provide information on family health care, schools for children, daycares for children, family tax benefits, work/volunteer opportunities for spouses, ESL opportunities for spouses, local community supports and parenting resources.
+Our office can provide support to international student families as they make the necessary adjustments to settle into their new home in St. John's.
+The Family Program can provide information on family health care, schools for children, daycares for children, family tax benefits, work/volunteer opportunities for spouses, ESL opportunities for spouses, local community supports and parenting resources.
 Learn more about our family program.

-Participate in Coffee Club: every Friday from 3-5pm we host Coffee Club where students casually drop in and have free coffee/tea and sweets and meet other students on campus.
+Coffee Club - this program happens every Friday from 3-4:30pm in the summer and it takes place in the IO Social Room (CL 2012).
+Students casually drop in & have free coffee/tea and sweets and meet other students on campus.
 You will have the opportunity to learn about Newfoundland and hear fascinating stories from students from all over the world!

 Join a Student Group: Research shows that students involved with extra curricular activities on campus, usually have a positive study experience.